-Haemostasis is a complex process that regulates in vivo the flowing properties of blood.
-Classical primary and secondary haemostasis only comprised the sequential formation of the white and red thrombus, but there is growing awareness that haemostasis is intimately coupled to fibrinolytic processes, inflammatory reactions as well as to initiation of angiogenesis and wound healing.
-Basically, three components need to interact to assure effective primary and secondary haemostasis together with the normal sequelae, fibrinolysis and tissue repair: (1) the vascular wall (smooth muscle, matrix and connective tissue, endothelial cells), (2) formed elements of the blood (blood platelets, granulocytes, monocytes, lymphocytes), and (3) the plasmatic clotting and fibrinolytic systems (Becker et al. 2000).
-Haemostatic abnormalities can lead to excessive bleeding, thrombosis or other cardiovascular diseases.
-Recently, it have shown that homocysteine (Hcy), which is an intermediate formed during the catabolism of the essential dietary amino acid methionine induces changes in haemostasis, including blood clotting and fibrinolysis (Perla-Kajan et al. 2007).
-Elevated level of Hcy may disrupt functions of the vascular endothelium, changing the character of its surface from anticoagulant to procoagulant (Jacobsen 1998, Perla-Kajan et al. 2007).
-This review describes the chemical structure and biological activities of homocysteine and its cyclic thioester - homocysteine thiolactone (HTL) and their effects on haemostasis process.
+Hemostasis is a complex process that regulates the flowing properties of blood in vivo.
+Classical primary and secondary hemostasis only comprised the sequential formation of the white and red thrombus, but there is growing awareness that hemostasis is intimately coupled to fibrinolytic processes, inflammatory reactions as well as to initiation of angiogenesis and wound healing.
+Basically, three components need to interact to assure effective primary and secondary hemostasis together with the normal sequelae, fibrinolysis and tissue repair: 1) the vascular wall (smooth muscle, matrix and connective tissue, endothelial cells), 2) formed elements of the blood (blood platelets, granulocytes, monocytes, lymphocytes), and 3) the plasmatic clotting and fibrinolytic systems (Becker et al. 2000).
+Hemostatic abnormalities can lead to excessive bleeding, thrombosis or other cardiovascular diseases.
+Recently, it has been shown that homocysteine (Hcys), which is an intermediate formed during the catabolism of the essential dietary amino acid methionine induces changes in hemostasis, including blood clotting and fibrinolysis (Perla-Kajan et al. 2007).
+Elevated level of Heys may disrupt functions of the vascular endothelium, changing the character of its surface from anticoagulant to procoagulant (Jacobsen 1998, Perla-Kajan et al. 2007).
+This review describes the chemical structure and biological activities of homocysteine and its cyclic thioester - homocysteine thiolactone (HTL) and their effects on hemostasis process.